- Revise for style and wordiness

 - Latino/a or Latinx (or the appropriate specific ethnicity), rather than Mexican

-- African-American or Black rather than colored or other terms
+- African-American or Black rather than other terms

 - Inuit or Native Alaskan rather than Eskimo